 Direct Parent PLUS Loan

 The parent borrower must be the student's biological or adoptive parent.
 (In some cases, the student's stepparent may be eligible.)
 The student must be a dependent student (according to the FAFSA).
 The Direct Parent PLUS Loan is based on a credit check completed by the Department of Education.
 Credit checks are valid for 180 days.
-Direct Parent PLUS loans disbursed on or after 7/1/2017 and before 7/1/2018 have an interest rate of 7.0%.
-These loans also have a loan fee of 4.264%.
+Direct Parent PLUS loans disbursed on or after 7/1/2019 and before 7/1/2020 have an interest rate of 7.08%.
+Direct Parent PLUS loans disbursed on or after 10/1/2018 and before 10/1/2019 have a fee of 4.248%.
+Direct Parent PLUS loans disbursed on or after 10/1/2019 and before 10/1/2020 have a fee of 4.236%.
 This fee is deducted from each loan disbursement.

 To apply for a Federal Direct Parent PLUS Loan

-Apply online at www.studentloans.gov.
+Apply online at studentloans.gov.
 The parent will log in using their FSA ID.
-If the parent does not have an FSA ID, they will apply for one at firstname.lastname@example.org.
+If the parent does not have an FSA ID, they will apply for one at fsaid.ed.gov.
 After the parent is logged into StudentLoans.gov, they will click “Apply for a PLUS Loan”.

-If approved, complete a Loan Agreement for a PLUS Loan (MPN) at the same site, https://studentloans.gov.
+If approved, complete a Loan Agreement for a PLUS Loan (MPN) at the same site, studentloans.gov.

 Private Education Loans